hannesvgel/gym_tracking/README.md

     - Restart ngrok if the tunnel becomes unstable.
     - Note: Ngrok with a free account has traffic limitations.
 Sessions expire after 2 hours; after this time, reload the site page.

-5. **Classification and movement quality analysis**
-    - The quality of analysis depends on lighting and framing:
+5. **Classification and movement quality analysis** <br> The quality of analysis depends on lighting and framing:
     - For optimal classification and rule-based analysis, frame the left profile of the subject during Squat, Split Squat, Push Up, and Lat Pull-down, and the right profile during Pull Up and Bench Press.
     - To improve Mediapipe detection, position yourself in a well-lit environment, wear tight-fitting clothes, and ensure a uniform background with strong contrast to the subject.

 ## 5. Limitations
-**TODO**
+The following subsections provide an overview of the limitations present in the current approach and processing pipeline.

-- Video acquisition quality
+### 5.1 Video acquisition quality

-- Joints extraction accuracy
+### 5.2 Joints extraction accuracy

-- Limited dataset
+### 5.3 Limited dataset

+### 5.4 Exercise Selectiom
 - We had to change some exercises along the way and then used online dataset/make data augmentations
-- Model misclassifications
 - Model Limited to predefined classes

+### 5.5 Model misclassifications

 ## 6. Future Developments
-**TODO**
+The following subsections outline possible future steps to address the limitations of the current approach, as described in [Section 5](#5-limitations).

+### 6.1 Increasing Dataset Size
 - A larger dataset is needed to make the model more robust - more repetitions and more subjects
 - 3D reconstruction from multiple point of view

+### 6.2 DL Model Improvements
 - A more accurate model for the skeleton extraction
 - Enhance the number of physical exercises that the model can recognize and discriminate
 - Increase the number of parameters for a more complete quality evaluation

-- ...
+### 6.3 Advanced Evaluation Models
+- not ruls based but advanced model?

-## 5. Authors
+## 7. Authors
 - Coluccino Edoardo (10630619)
 - Freddo Sara (10740747)
 - Girolami Francesca (10689084)